ChrisRecio/Recipe-App/README.md

 ## Getting Started

-To get started with {Placeholder App Name}, just download the app and start saving and organizing your recipes.
+To begin using {Placeholder App Name}, simply download the app and begin organizing and saving your recipes.

 Happy cooking!